 Myanmar's Suu Kyi Denies Charges Of Genocide Against Rohingya Minority

-The de-facto leader of Myanmar, Aung San Suu Kyi, listened quietly in the audience of the United Nation's high court on Tuesday, as lawyers recounted mass murder, rape and torture of Myanmar's Muslim minority Rohingya.
+The de facto leader of Myanmar, Aung San Suu Kyi, listened quietly in the audience of the United Nation's high court on Tuesday, as lawyers recounted the mass killing, rape and torture of Myanmar's Muslim minority Rohingya.

 But on Wednesday, Suu Kyi had her turn at the microphone, where she vigorously defended her country's government against accusations of genocide.

-"The situation in Rakhine state is complex and not easy to fathom," she told a 17-judge panel of the International Court of Justice in the Hague, referring to the region where the brutal crackdown carried out by Myanmar's military has been centered.
+"The situation in Rakhine state is complex and not easy to fathom," she told a 17-judge panel of the International Court of Justice in The Hague, referring to the region where the brutal crackdown carried out by Myanmar's military has been centered.

 This week, the International Court of Justice is considering whether to grant a provisional measure aimed at protecting Rohingya still living in Myanmar's Rakhine state.
 The tiny Muslim-majority nation of Gambia brought the case against Myanmar, which is accused of violating the 1948 convention against genocide.
 The ICJ has in the past confirmed that all member states have the duty to prevent genocide.